tnresearch/hike/README.md

 <img src="hike.png">

-This trip offers a great view over Oslo (and a great selfie opportunity: why not take a picture of yourself instead) and can also be extended if necessary.
+This trip offers a great view over Oslo (and a great group photo opportunity) and can also be extended if necessary.